wishrd/astro-tools/.changeset/empty-mammals-turn.md

 "@astro-tools/mdocs": minor
 ---

-Add capabilities to create transformer groups, in which each group will get the transformed files of the previous group
+Instead of pipe each file individually, now we transform all files per transformer, adding the files of the previous transformation to the context of the following.